Colorado Springs Family Law Attorney

 - Enforcement of Court Orders

-Each facet of a divorce, custody, or child support case comes with its own set of rules and nuances.
-Whether preparing for trial or heading into settlement talks, we believe that detail and a firm understanding of those legal nuances makes the difference.
+Each facet of a family law case comes with its own set of rules and nuances.
+Whether preparing for trial or heading into settlement talks, we believe that detail and a firm understanding of those legal nuances make the difference.
 Each of our attorneys is seasoned in all aspects of family law, whether simple or complex in nature.
 Some cases require a keen understanding of significant financial issues, such as valuing a business or dealing with an array of investment or retirement accounts as part of the division of marital property.
 Likewise, child custody matters can be contentious and complex, sometimes requiring input from an expert.
 In either type of case, the key is knowing what evidence the court is looking for and how to prepare that evidence in a persuasive and admissible fashion.

 Colorado Springs rests in the 4th Judicial District of Colorado.
 The laws of Colorado apply throughout the state, including El Paso County.
 The primary statutory section tied into divorce, custody, and child support cases is Colorado Revised Statutes, 14-10-101, the “Uniform Dissolution of Marriage Act.”